LukasYoder/DeviceDispatcher.jl/README.md

 * It does not provide the high‑level "switch context" semantics that are convenient in ad‑hoc exploration or scripting.

-DeviceDispatcher is a lightweight, dependency‑free shim that fills exactly those gaps.
+DeviceDispatcher.jl is a lightweight, dependency‑free shim that fills exactly those gaps.

 ---

 ## Heterogeneous Compute in Larger Projects

-DeviceDispatcher does *not* attempt to schedule work or hide data transfers; its job is to make **data movement explicit, easy and safe**.
+DeviceDispatcher.jl does *not* attempt to schedule work or hide data transfers; its job is to make **data movement explicit, easy and safe**.
 For full scale heterogeneous computing you can combine it with